10 min read

 The Medical Translation (Physical Vulnerability)

-In Unassisted, Declan is dealing with a severe shoulder injury (a labral tear).
+In Unassisted, Declan is dealing with a serious shoulder injury.
 Elena is his athletic therapist.
 Their dialogue begins strictly professional, but the medical terminology soon becomes the only safe way for Declan to admit he is hurt, both physically and emotionally.

 - Professional: "Anterior capsule, three degrees wide.
 It's unstable."